zhuravlyova-mr/TinyChat/README.md

 Messages are sent in json format.
 A few message types are used for chatting.
 There is a json parser - parser.h - that is used to parse and unparse messages that are sent and recevied.
 Mixed С/С++ code is used in programs (included string & string.h - must be rewritten).
+You can use one server and up to 20 clients.